SAMAR HAFEEZ, BANGALORE

 Early identification and intervention: Early detection of mental illness like depression, substance abuse disorders or acute emotional agony can go a long way in handling the challenge.

-Eliminate or reduce access to lethal substances: Assessing the suicidal person’s contemplated way of ending his/her life will help you remove all that might be dangerous from the surrounding.Remove every object that can possibly be life threatening to the individual (especially the ones who has had a history of suicide attempt).
+Eliminate or reduce access to lethal substances: Assessing the suicidal person’s contemplated way of ending their life will help you remove all that might be dangerous from the surroundings.
+Remove every object that can possibly be life threatening to the individual (especially the ones who has had a history of suicide attempt).

-Stay Connected: Associate with the person.Invite him/her for walks or outings or accompany him/her to the psychologist’s office.
+Stay Connected: Associate with the person.
+Invite them for walks or outings or accompany them to the psychologist’s office.
 Do not let the person who is actively suicidal to stay alone for a longer period.
 In addition, try enrolling the person in religious, spiritual or community institutions.
 High levels of spirituality and community support is known to decrease suicidality in a person.

 Mental health awareness programmes in schools and colleges: Educating students on mental and emotional health is absolutely imperative.
 Unfortunately, very few institutions harbour such policies or interventions.
 The famous adage ‘prevention is better than cure’ applies to mental health as well.
-Early education on identifying symptoms of common mental illnesses, emotional regulation methods, frustration tolerance skills, problem and conflict resolution skills, stress and anxiety management techniques etc. will help build resilient citizens of future.
+Early education on identifying symptoms of common mental illnesses, emotional regulation methods, frustration tolerance skills, problem and conflict resolution skills, stress and anxiety management techniques etc. will help build resilient citizens of the future.

 Offer Hope: Sparking hope in a suicidal person is a miracle in itself.
 Help the person to see that present problems or distress is not endless.
 Give them hope that they are not alone.
 Reassure them that treatment is available and workable; this can strengthen them, despite the discouraging and disheartening scenarios around them.